Forsrobin/CryptIT/README.md

 5. Run CMake build by pressing `Ctrl + Shift + P`, then search for `CMake: build`, or simply press `F7` on the keyboard.
 6. If you're using VS Code, select the appropriate launch option.
 Otherwise, navigate to the build folder located at `build/vs2022-{deb/rel}/src/{Debug/Release}/CryptIT.exe`.

+### Downlaod binary
+Go to [releases]([https://duckduckgo.com](https://github.com/Forsrobin/CryptIT/releases)) and download the latest version depending on your operating system.

 ## Dependencies

 - Qt/6.6.2
 - Crypto++/8.9.0
+- gtest/1.14.0

 ## License